Data Analytics vs. Data Science: Deciphering the Differences

 But if you think you want to work in data, you don’t have to make any final decisions right away.
-As you say above, the majority of data analyst and data scientist job postings ask for a Bachelor’s degree.
-You can begin your new career path in data without deciding between the two immediately—there's always the option to pursue a Master of Science in Data Science degree further down the road.
+As you see above, the majority of data analyst and data scientist job postings ask for a Bachelor’s degree.
+Learn more about next steps in our article, How to Become a Data Analyst.

 *Burning-Glass.com (analysis of 35,327 Data Analyst and 12,388 Data Scientist job postings, Oct.
 01, 2016 – Sep.
 30, 2017)